az40/FP-TTC/README.md

 4. download our pretrained weights from [link](https://drive.google.com/drive/folders/1WL2cuKDt2YPERB8WaAScX9qbO4x4p4hI?usp=sharing).

 5. Download the model finetuned on a subset of TartanAir from [link]().
+There are thirty files - one for each epoch, as well as the training log and test inference videos.

 ### Datasets